 Linux systems.
 Unfortunately, that development could not continue.
 Hence

 the linux version is not distributed now.

 Text preparation using

-the recommended data entry methods may be mastered in just a few hours.
+the recommended data entry method may be mastered in just a few hours.

 seen below is

 the phonetic mapping scheme standardized at IIT Madras.
 The script used

 in the illustration is Devanagari.
 The mapping accommodates about 58 basic

 vowels and consonants across eleven languages.
 The mapping shown covers

 large sizes can be handled by the Editor, typically upto 20,000 lines or